dubo-dubon-duponey/docker-airplay/README.md

 ### Custom configuration file

+For more advanced control over `shairport-sync` configuration:
+* mount `/magnetar/user/config/shairport-sync/main.conf`.
+* make sure permissions are fine: `chown 2000`
-For more advanced control over `shairport-sync` configuration, mount `/magnetar/user/config/shairport-sync/main.conf` and just add whichever configuration you want aggregated to the default one.
+* add whichever configuration you want aggregated to the default configuration

 ### About soxr